hawkchen/exercise-maker/readme.md

 ![](images/concept.png)

-# Turn Your Training Project into an Exercise Project
+# Turn Your Training/Example Project into an Exercise Project
 According to psychology study, people just can remember 30% of what they hear.
 But people can remember 60% of what they do.
 When I give a training to trainees, I will give them an exercise project that contains incomplete codes and request them to complete the code during a training.
 For Example, this is my original code:

 ```java